ibm-cloud-docs/power-iaas/getting-started-with-spp.md

 * Provides control over licensing costs by limiting the number of processors an uncapped partition can use, which reduces the number of software licenses.
 * Provides a better overall ability to manage processor resources.

 The {{site.data.keyword.powerSys_notm}} always has at least one defined SPP as the default pool.
-You can add up to 63 more SPPs to a single {{site.data.keyword.powerSys_notm}} workspace.
+You can add upto 63 more SPPs to a single {{site.data.keyword.powerSys_notm}} host.
 The SPP is used and shared by a set of virtual server instances of the same machine type (host).

 You can specify the host affinity and anti-affinity between two or more SPPs with shared processor pool placement groups.
 For more information, see [Configuring shared processor pool placement group](/docs/power-iaas?topic=power-iaas-manage-SPP#configure-SPP-PG).